Gaius-Augustus/pygustus/README.md

 A python wrapper for the gene prediction program AUGUSTUS.

 ## Requirements
-To use Pygustus, an installed or built version of AUGUSTUS is required.
+To use Pygustus, an installed or built AUGUSTUS with minimum program version 3.4.0 is required.
 Using Ubuntu, AUGUSTUS can be installed as follows.

     sudo apt install augustus augustus-data augustus-doc